keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Virtue ethics is, on my view, a very useful guide to action, in personal life, political life, bioethics,[@beauchamp2001principles] business,[@beadle2015macintyre] and education.[@carr2005virtue] It would be an improvement to almost any area of human life if we were aware of our own vices and worked to expunge them, and if we understood the virtues and pursued them.
 Yet many obstacles from philosophical and social tradition stand in the way.
 My dissertation is part of an attempt to remove such obstacles and, in their absence, render not only palatable but desirable a pursuit of virtues.

 Virtue, practical reason, and flourishing are age-old themes.
 Nevertheless, they are significant themes.
-Treating them adequately is too much for one dissertation, but my hope is that even an unworthy treatment of a worthy topic can attain some value.
+Treating them adequately requires more work than I can claim to have done here.
 As Glaucon said to Socrates, "The measure of listening to such discussions is the whole of life."[@plato *Republic* 450 b.]